Awards and Prizes

 peer review process.
 If winning essays are accepted for publication, additional revisions may be required.

-- Submissions must be from women of color who are current (2016) individual NWSA members and currently enrolled in graduate or professional programs.
-Recent recipients of a terminal degree (no later than May 2015) are also eligible to apply.
+- Submissions must be from women of color who are current (2017) individual NWSA members and currently enrolled in a graduate or a professional program.
+Recent recipients of a terminal degree (no later than May 2016) are also eligible to apply.

 - Submissions must be original manuscripts, not previously published in whole or in part (whether online or in print) or under consideration for publication or another award.